giacomopj/py-package-template/README.md

 ## 4. How To

-- How to keep up-to-date with this template any branch <branchname> (e.g., master) of any repository based on this template
+- How to keep up-to-date with this template any branch *branchname* (e.g., master) of any repository based on this template

       git remote add template https://github.com/giacomopj/py-package-template.git
       git fetch --all
-      git merge template/<branchname> --allow-unrelated-histories
+      git merge template/*branchname* --allow-unrelated-histories

   Merging the updates inevitably causes a number of conflicts (in README.md, pyproject.toml, etc.) that have to be resolved manually

-- How to add a new dependency <newdependency> (e.g., a Python library) to the ecosystem:
+- How to add a new dependency *newdependency* (e.g., a Python library) to the ecosystem:

-      poetry add <newdependency>
+      poetry add *newdependency*
       git add pyproject.toml
       git add poetry.lock
-      git commit -m "Added <newdependency>"
+      git commit -m "Added *newdependency*"

   Adding a dependency requires re-building the Docker image to become effective

-- How to generate automatic documentation from the code in a specific format <myformat> (e.g. html) (\*):
+- How to generate automatic documentation from the code in a specific format *myformat* (e.g. html) (\*):

-      sphinx-build -b <myformat> src/ docs/<myformat>/
+      sphinx-build -b *myformat* src/ docs/*myformat*/

   (\*) If it is not executable from the host OS, this command might be excuted from the bash shell within a container (e.g., Tester image)

-- How to commit and push code without pre-commit hooks:
+- How to commit with message *mymessage* and push code without pre-commit hooks:

-      git commit -m "<mymessage>" --no-verify
+      git commit -m "*mymessage*" --no-verify
       git push --no-verify

 - How to revert uncommitted changes tin tracked files